jhrrsn/The-Slow-Knife/The-Slow-Knife.md

 (alt text: two figures stand across from each other in a field of wheat, duelling with swords) The Count of Monte Cristo (2002)

 The playset will also have useful things like lists of names and locations to help you answer cards as you play.
-And don't worry if you don't have much historical knowledge of the period—you can engage with it as much or as little as you like, and even choose to introduce magic and other weirdness into your setting if that's your preference.
-Some people just want to duel with swords in frilly shirts, I get it!
+And don't worry if you don't have much historical knowledge of the period—you can engage with it as much or as little as you like, and even choose to introduce magic and other weirdness into your setting if that sounds fun.
-Rafael will be doing the illustrations for this playset too.
-I'm really excited to see his work printed in riso.
-Oh yeah!
-The playset will be riso-printed as a beak zine — just like Bucket of Bolts and Artefact.
-I love this format because it's small, beautiful and practical, so I'm glad to have found a use for it again.
-Plus, I had to get some riso in this project somewhere!

-(alt text: an illustration of a booklet in hand, and then unfolded into a sheet showing portraits and lines of text) just unfold and get playing!

-You'll go through the booklet part of the zine to learn about and establish your setting and The Knife, then you'll unfold it into an A3 sheet to reveal your pre-made characters and play aids, ready to place next to your board.
 But sure, I get it, The Count of Monte Cristo is a big book and a bad film, and period drama might just not be your thing.
 Don't sweat it.
 You see, the world of fiction (and the world) is not short of awful rich people.
 Pretty much every setting you can imagine has enough money-grubbing leeches to tell a thousand stories in The Slow Knife.
 So here's what I've got planned for the other two playsets:

 ARCADIA PRIME
 Arcadia Prime is a luxury space station orbiting the terminally-polluted Earth.
 On it, you'll find a coterie of the ultra-rich and forever young living beautiful, easy lives amongst astonishing technology.
 Of course, to make the kind of money you need for a ticket to Arcadia, you might need to leave a few loose ends behind you on Earth...
 If you like hard sci-fi and stories about atrocious mega-corporations, this is the setting for you.

-(alt text: a small illustration of a spaceship, repeated in a grid pattern and modified in a number of different ways.
-There are repairs, modifications and overgrowth shown on the ships)
-One of my favourite of Torben's illustrations, the header artwork for Bucket of Bolts.
+(alt text: A sketch, showing someone golfing on an orbital station.
+A robot butler waits on them.
+A ruined, trash-covered Earth is visible in the distance.)
+An early sketch from Torben—one of the many awesome options to consider for the Arcadia cover!

 This playset will feature illustrations from Torben Bökemeyer, long-time favourite here at Mousehole Press for his stellar (😉) work on Orbital and Bucket of Bolts.